Hi, the last week I’m weighing the pro’s and con’s of including note titles in my notes for PKM.

 @CawlinTeffid my thinking was flawed regarding backlinks.
 It shows the note title I saw later.
 So there is no problem there.

-@MagePrometheus it’s an interesting idea to be able to hide the Note title via FrontMatter.
+@MagePrometheus it’s an interesting idea to be able to show the Note title only when set in FrontMatter.